horacioh/braindump/mintter-design-document.md

 The result is that the public sphere has shifted into a platform for advertising, and our conversations have become fragmented, divisive, and plagued with disinformation, leading us to polarization.
 Nevertheless, our society needs honest collaboration and thought tools to solve complex problems and platforms that can hold constructive dialogues and critical debates.

-In this whitepaper, we want to demonstrate that we can build a system that enables a new way to dialogue in a peer-to-peer network with no central point of control.
+In this whitepaper, we want to demonstrate that we can build a system that enables sharing and remixing content, keeping attribution and royalties without a central point of control or server.
 A network of peers gossiping linked data brings the necessary properties to provide a superior hypertext authoring.
 A cryptographic identity system on top of the network carries the digitally signed content's attribution to the authors.

 A copyright system where authors cite, reuse or remix previously published content, maintaining attribution and royalties.

 Lightning Network provides the first micropayment scheme that we believe could be eventually embedded in the Web.
 Direct payments between reader and creator will bring a fair compensation for knowledge.

 Attribution, royalties, a better citation process, and reusing can become the dialogue society needs.
 Share and reuse knowledge.
 A dialogue inspired by the academia interacts and how creative commons wants thinks of a copyright system.
 In Mintter reusing and remixing content keeping attribution and royalties, users will prefer to do it right than steal.